 Configuring cluster-wide network policies using CiliumClusterwideNetworkPolicy

-To define cluster-wide network policies in Deckhouse Kubernetes Platform, you can use the CiliumClusterwideNetworkPolicy objects of the cni-cilium
+To define cluster-wide network policies in Deckhouse Kubernetes Platform, you can use the CiliumClusterwideNetworkPolicy objects of the cni-cilium module.

-module configuration may lead to incorrect operation of the control plane or loss of SSH access to all cluster nodes.
+Using CiliumClusterwideNetworkPolicies while the policyAuditMode option is not enabled in the cni-cilium module configuration may lead to incorrect operation of the control plane or loss of SSH access to all cluster nodes.

 To use CiliumClusterwideNetworkPolicies, follow these steps: